Henbit, Greater Henbit, Henbit Dead-Nettle

 Lamium amplexicaule L. is the correct and accepted scientific name for Henbit.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 As of 1-2-23 when this page was last updated, Plants of the World Online lists 29 accepted species in the Lamium genus.
-The genus is a member of the Lamiaceae Family with 235 accepted genera.
-Those numbers could change.
+The genus is a member of the plant family Lamiaceae with 236 accepted genera.
+Those numbers could change as updates are made.

 The above distribution map of Lamium amplexicaule is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The USDA Plants Database map for Noth America is similar.

 Lamium amplexicaule is considered a winter annual that may begin flowering as early as February (depending on the winter).
 They have shallow taproots so they kind of fizzle out during the heat of the summer and go dormant.
 They return in the fall and might flower again.